 Far Away Beginnings

-Walking into the office of Dr. Venkata Yenugonda at the John Wayne Cancer Institute (JWCI), the untrained eye is immediately overwhelmed with rows of textbooks and stacks of academic papers boasting hefty titles related to his work as a distinguished research scientist in drug development and drug delivery in the fields of oncology and neurosciences.
+Walking into the office of Dr. Venkata Yenugonda at the Saint John’s Cancer Institute (formerly Saint John’s Cancer Institute, JWCI), the untrained eye is immediately overwhelmed with rows of textbooks and stacks of academic papers boasting hefty titles related to his work as a distinguished research scientist in drug development and drug delivery in the fields of oncology and neurosciences.

 Dr. Yenugonda is the director of the Drug Discovery and Nanomedicine (DDNM) Research Program at JWCI and PNI, as well as Associate Professor in the Department of Translational Neurosciences and Neurotherapeutics at JWCI, and he is determined and passionate about finding solutions to some of medicine’s most daunting diseases.